duyipai/Allegro_Digit/README.md

 [1] https://github.com/simlabrobotics/allegro_hand_ros_v4

 It simplifies the launch file structure, seperating the low level PD controller and the control logic by introducing a DesiredJointStatePub node that implements the high level control.
-It is also made to be compatiable with ROS neotic.
+It is also made to be compatiable with ROS noetic.

 It also requires the BHand library installed [2].